John of Gaunt: King of Castile

 The Castilian king, John of Trastámara, had concentrated his forces on the Portuguese border but was wrong-footed by John's decision to invade Galicia setting up a rudimentary court and chancery at Ourense and receiving the submission of the Galician nobility and most of the towns.
 The Castilians were in no hurry to fight and Gaunt began had difficulties paying his army.

 In November, Gaunt and John of Portugal concluded an agreement for a joint Anglo-Portuguese invasion of central Castile early in 1387 sealed by the marriage of John's eldest daughter Philippa to the Portuguese king.
 As much of John's army fell sick they were far outnumbered by their Portuguese allies by the time of the invasion in April–June 1387 which failed as the Castilians avoided battle and the invaders were reduced to foraging for food in the arid Spanish landscape while being harried by French mercenaries.
-Gaunt lost a number of retainers and close friends to disease or exhaustion, while may of his troops abandoned the army to ride north under French safe conducts.
+Gaunt lost a number of retainers and close friends to disease or exhaustion, while many of his troops abandoned the army to ride north under French safe conducts.
 Shortly after the army returned to Portugal, John of Gaunt concluded a secret treaty with John of Trastámara under which he renounced all claims to the throne in return for a large annual payment and the marriage of his daughter Catherine to John of Trastámara's son, Henry.